BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/step2.md

- The installation of Foswiki retrieves the tar bal from the [foswiki.org](../../..) and unpacks it:
+ The installation of Foswiki retrieves the tar ball from the [foswiki.org](../../..) and unpacks it:
 ```

 WORKDIR /var/www